single-quantum/esa-window-system/README.md

 # ESA window system

 This repo is used to simulate and test the Pulse Position Modulation (PPM) communication protocol.
 It is in part based on the CCSDS standard.
 The CCSDS recommended standard can be found [here](https://public.ccsds.org/Pubs/142x0b1.pdf), or via the [overview](https://public.ccsds.org/publications/BlueBooks.aspx) (Document number CCSDS 142.0-B-1).
 It should be noted that the standard is not followed completely, but rather used as a guideline for the encoding and decoding process.
-Most notably, iterative decoding is not used.

 ## Nomenclature
 | Variable | Description                                                     |